MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Sql/v1.0.12/New-AzureRmSqlServerFirewallRule.md

 ```

 This command creates a firewall rule on the server named Server01 that belongs to the resource group named ResourceGroup01.
-Since the *AllowAllAzureIPs* parameter is used, the firewall rule allows all azure_2 IP addresses to access the server.
+Since the *AllowAllAzureIPs* parameter is used, the firewall rule allows all Azure IP addresses to access the server.

 ## PARAMETERS